SourayaAbdelKader/math_assistant/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app._

-1. Get a free API Key at [Firebase](https://firebase.google.com/)
+1. Get a free API Key at [Firebase](https://firebase.google.com/).
+2. Get an API Key at [Mathpix](https://mathpix.com/).
-2. Clone the repo
+3. Clone the repo
    ```sh
    git clone https://github.com/SourayaAbdelKader/math_assistant.git
    ```
-3. Install NPM packages
+4. Install NPM packages
    ```sh
    npm install
    ```
-   Some dependence may cause conflicts, for that reason you can run the following command to solve them.
+   :o: Some dependence may cause conflicts, for that reason you can run the following command to solve them.
    ```sh
    npm install --force
    ```
-4. Change the firebase configuration and mathpix App ID and App Key to match your configuration details in the frontend.
+5. Change the Firebase configuration and Mathpix App ID and App Key to match your configuration details in the frontend.
-5. In the backend, change the name of the file from .env.example to .env .
-And connect Laravel to your database.
+6. In the backend, change the name of the file from .env.example to .env .
+Connect Laravel to your database.
+Also change the Firebase configuration (the configuration is in a file with the same name).
-6. After finishing all the steps above, you can now run the project by entering the following command:
+7. After finishing all the steps above, you can now run the project by entering the following command:
    ```sh
    npm start
    ```

-Enjoy the experience!
+   Now you won't have problems with math aymore!